EuropeanUniversityFoundation/euf-base/README.md

 This is a base profile for Drupal 8 projects to be used within the EUF.
 This template is built upon the [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) and [docker4drupal](https://github.com/wodby/docker4drupal) - refer to the respective documentations whenever necessary.

+A Docker and a Vagrant arrangement are supplied.
+Check the corresponding Quick start with Docker/Vagrant chapter.

 ## Quick start with Docker

 In order to test this profile with Docker, you need `docker`, `docker-compose` and `make` installed on your system.
 If your system meets the requirements, follow these steps: